 In some cases the shipment travels from the warehouse to a customs post or terminal for clearance or inspections and then travels onward to the port or border.
 In these cases the domestic transport time is the sum of the time for both transport segments.
 The time and cost for clearance or inspections are included in the measures for border compliance, however, not in those for domestic transport.

-The aggregate gap on the overall distance to frontier of the indicator set is used to assess the impact of data changes.
-Any data update that leads to a change of 2% or more on the relative distance to frontier gap is classified as a reform (for more details on the relative gap, see the chapter on the distance to frontier and ease of doing business ranking).
-For example if the implementation of a single window system reduces time or cost in a way that the overall relative gap decreases by 2% or more, such change is classified as a reform.
-Minor shipping fee updates or other small changes on the indicators that have an aggregate impact of less than 2% on the relative gap are not classified as a reform, yet, but their impact is still reflected on the most updated indicators for this indicator set.
+The aggregate gap on the overall score of the indicator set is used to assess the impact of data changes.
+Any data update that leads to a change of 2% or more on the score gap is classified as a reform, except when the change is the result of automatic official fee indexation to a price or wage index (for more details, see the chapter on the ease of doing business score and ease of doing business ranking).
+For example, if the implementation of a single window system reduces time or cost in a way that the overall gap decreases by 2% or more, such change is classified as a reform.
+Minor fee updates or other small changes on the indicators that have an aggregate impact of less than 2% on the gap are not classified as a reform, yet, but their impact is still reflected on the most updated indicators for this indicator set.

 This methodology was initially developed by Djankov and others (2008) and was revised in 2015.